-.au direct names can also be known as the '.au namespace', ‘direct registration’ and ‘second level names’.
+.au direct names can also be known as the '.au namespace', and have been referred to as 'second level names' and 'direct registration'.

-Aside from being shorter than existing namespaces (e.g. com.au or id.au names), .au direct names will operate in an identical manner to names registered in other existing namepsaces.
+Aside from being shorter than existing namespaces (e.g. com.au or id.au names), .au direct names will operate in an identical manner to names registered in other existing namespaces.

 The rules for .au direct names

-.au direct names will be for general use meaning any person or organisation can register them, provided they meet the eligibility criteria in the auDA Rules: Licensing.
+.au direct names will be for general use meaning any person or organisation can register them, provided they meet the eligibility criteria in the .au Licensing Rules.

-To be eligible for a .au direct name you must have an Australian presence, which includes being a citizen or permanent resident, or being an organisation registered in Australia.
-(The full definition of an Australian presence is in the definitions section of the auDA Rules: Licensing).
+To be eligible for a .au direct name you must have a verifiable Australian presence, which includes being a citizen or permanent resident, or being an organisation registered in Australia.
+(The full definition of an Australian presence is in the definitions section of the .au Licensing Rules).